 Whitworth, Joseph (1803–1887)

-Joseph Whitworth was a British engineer, metallurgist, philanthropist who brought radically improved accuracy to the manufacture of machine tools and who invented the Whitworth rifle, used by the British Army in the late 1860s and 1870s, which had a hexagonal barrel.
+Joseph Whitworth was a British engineer, metallurgist, and philanthropist who brought radically improved accuracy to the manufacture of machine tools and who invented the Whitworth rifle, used by the British Army in the late 1860s and 1870s, which had a hexagonal barrel.
 After studying engineering in Manchester he went to London, where he invented a technique for making perfectly flat metal surfaces.
 He returned to Manchester, where he produced extremely accurate machine tools.
 A system of threads for nuts and bolts is named after him.